jesse-dicenso/quantum-chemistry/README.md

-NOTE: UHF is having trouble!
-UHF has only fixed point iterations available (no DIIS yet) and does not yet work generally.
+NOTE: DIIS is acting strange for UHF, this will be fixed.

 ## Introduction
 This is a simple Hartree-Fock program that I wrote during Summer 2024.
-It is able to compute the RHF wavefunction of closed-shell atoms and molecules in 3D, along with some other quantities of interest.
+It is able to compute the wavefunctions of open- and closed-shell atoms and molecules in 3D, along with some other quantities of interest.
 It uses the McMurchie-Davidson scheme for computing all molecular integrals.

 Most of the implementation is entirely from scratch.
-The only external code is from LAPACK/BLAS, specifically for DSYEV (eigenvalues/eigenvectors) and DSYSV (solve linear systems).
+The only external code is from LAPACK/BLAS, specifically for DSYEV (eigenvalues/eigenvectors) and DSYSV (solve linear systems, for DIIS).
 Everything else, including a class for matrices, was written by me!

 ## Current capabilities:

--Basis Sets: STO-3G
+-Basis Sets: STO-3G (more to come)

--SCF Algorithms: fixed-point, DIIS
+-SCF Algorithms: fixed-point, DIIS with variable subspace size

 -Population Analyses: Lowdin, Mulliken